wallabag/wallabag/docs/en/user/configuration.rst

 Reading speed
 ~~~~~~~~~~~~~

 wallabag calculates a reading time for each article.
-You can define here, thanks to the slider, if you are
+You can define here, thanks to this list, if you are
 a fast or a slow reader. wallabag will recalculate the reading time for each article.

 Language